 Kids of all ages can enhance their reading and math skills with engaging activities and fun animations.
 The LeapStart library, which includes the LeapStart 2 Book Combo Pack: Math in Action and Toys Save the Day (sold separately), provides 30+activities in every book for preschool through 1st grade subjects.

 Aren has asked to do her “school activity” almost every day, and has really been proud to show me what she has learned to do!
 Although Rowen isn’t quite old enough yet, he is anxious to be able to do the activities like his big sister.
 I can tell we will need another one of these soon!
-Luckily these are available at Target, Walmart, and Amazon.

 Let them decide!